 The cheek plate before and after edge tightening in subdivision mode.

-This is what I mean by Edge Tightening, simply adding one more edge alongside the existing edge.
+This is what I mean by edge tightening, simply adding one more edge alongside the existing edges.

-Recreate the Ear geometry, start from a 16 section cylinder, chamfer the edge, then merge the points like so.
+Recreate the ear geometry, start from a 16-section cylinder and chamfer the edges, then merging the points.

 Extrude and tighten the edges like so.

-The eye is just a warped box that had its edge tighten for the edge fillet effect.
+The eye was just a warped box that had its edge tighten for the edge fillet effect.

 [To be more exact, it’s a hollow box with thickness so that when I implement the light material, it will diffuse the light correctly like a real physical lens.]